JohnTestTest/num2/README.md

 This template will simply reference the Keys specificed in our host\_var yaml files and populate the template with their corresponding Values to build our desired IS-IS configuration.

-You will notice we have a ```nornir-ospf.py``` script.
+As stated earlier, we have a ```configure-network.py``` script.
 This is the script we will use to first initially push our desired state onto the routers.
 This script simply pulls desired state from our ```host_vars``` and pushes them through our Jinja2 template onto the network.
-In other words, it does not remove old stale configs (like ```Pynir.py``` will) so the assumption here is that we are working with a blank slate on the devices.
+In other words, it does not remove old stale configs (like ```Pynir2.py``` will) so the assumption here is that we are working with a blank slate on the devices other than our basic OOB SSH configurations.
 Let&#39;s look inside the script:

 ```python
 from nornir import InitNornir